Dreamerol/Clojure-introduction/README.md

 ---

+## 📖 Overview
+This repository contains exercises and projects for learning **functional programming** in Clojure, focusing on solving **mathematical and algorithmic tasks** using a functional approach.
+The goal of this project is to practice functional programming concepts such as:

+- **Pure functions** – functions without side effects
+- **Immutability** – avoiding mutable state
+- **Recursion** – replacing loops with recursive calls
+- **Higher-order functions** – functions that take other functions as arguments or return functions
+- **Collections and sequences** – leveraging lists, vectors, maps, and sets for mathematical computations

+---

 ### 🌟 Core Functional Programming Concepts

 - **⚡ Pure Functions** – Functions without side effects, producing predictable results every time.